 - Failure to identify, and correctly distribute funds to the beneficiaries; including those initially not known about.

 Disappointed family members or dependants have up to 6 months to make a claim after the Grant of Representation has been issued while the deceased’s creditors can potentially make a claim against the Personal Representative for up to 12 years after the death.

 Co-operative Legal Services can take on all or part of the work involved.
 We offer two Probate services to suit your needs and your circumstances:

 We will be happy to explain each of our Probate & Estate Administration services to you, and which service is best for your situation.

-For free initial advice without legal jargon call our Probate Solicitors on 0330 606 9584 or contact us online and we’ll call you.
+For free initial advice without legal jargon call our Probate Specialists on 0330 606 9584 or contact us online and we’ll call you.

 Co-operative Legal Services is Authorised and Regulated by the Solicitors Regulation Authority.

 Sincere thanks for all your help…You have made what could have been a very stressful and upsetting affair as smooth and trouble-free as possible.